Roxanne-Wolf/CuteBonnieDocs/HOWTOUSE.md

 ## Chat Feature

 Want Cute Bonnie to respond to your chat?
-You can ask a question that ends with bonnie (all letters of bonnie must be lowercased)
+You can ask a question that starts with "Hey Bonnie, " (all letters are case sensitive)

-For example, say "sing for me bonnie" and Cute Bonnie with sing you a random Five Nights at Freddy's song.
+For example, say "Hey Bonnie, sing for me" and Cute Bonnie with sing you a random Five Nights at Freddy's song.

 Some other questions you can ask Cute Bonnie in chat is:

-- Do you like "Insert Animatronic Name Here" bonnie
+- Hey Bonnie, Do you like "Insert Animatronic Name Here"
-- Do you know "Insert Animatronic Name Here" bonnie
+- Hey Bonnie, Do you know "Insert Animatronic Name Here"
-- Do you play the "Instrument Name Here" bonnie
+- Hey Bonnie, Do you play the "Instrument Name Here"
-- sing for me bonnie
+- Hey Bonnie, sing for me

 Cute Bonnie Bot also has some secret responses as well.